matryer/gae-records/readme.md

 ### PagingInfo

-The <code>PagingInfo</code> object contains paging information about groups of records.
+The <code>PagingInfo</code> object contains paging information about groups of records and is obtained by calling the Model.LoadPagingInfo() method.
+The fields can then be used in code (or in a template) to provide paging controls for data.

+The Model.FindByPage method can then be used to load pages of data at a time.

+The fields provided by <code>PagingInfo</code> are:

     // TotalPages represents the total number of pages TotalPages int